catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 	-+ with or without u still doesnt have the right alternate no when importing vs an existing song= a2....maybe OK :)

 ## WiP:
-- [+] some tracks no don't get read/picked cause" (1) " when importing other formats this should be ok
 - [+] generate a garageband
 - [ ] if cover was from someone else please compare against that (save old cover)
 - [ ] update to wise 2015 (messages&testing)